 Only the average annual cost of compression stockings is included.
-We did not include any physician visits, nursing visits, or other treatment costs.
+We did not include the cost of visits with health care professionals or other treatment costs.
 This scenario considered different compression pressures and nonadherence as described in our primary economic evaluation.
 The average annual costs for this scenario are presented in Table 17.